BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 !!! info

-    If you are after a sensor that will turn on during both the standard off peak rates and ad hoc charges, you're best to use the [off peak sensor](./electricity.md#off-peak).
+    This sensor will only turn on during dispatches for a single intelligent device.
+If you're after a sensor that turns on during the standard off peak rates as well or cover multiple intelligent devices then you're best to use the [off peak sensor](./electricity.md#off-peak).

 !!! warning